Madison Cunningham

 Madison Cunningham (born October 14, 1996) is an American singer, songwriter and guitarist.
 Rolling Stone described her music as "a new spin on West Coast folk-rock, with classical tendencies, electric guitars, jazz-school chord changes and alt-rock strut all living under the same roof".
-Her 2019 album, Who Are You Now, was nominated for the best Americana album in the 62nd Annual Grammy Awards.
-Her 2022 album Revealer won the Grammy for Best Folk Album in 2023.
+Her second studio album, Who Are You Now (2019), was nominated for the best Americana album in the 62nd Annual Grammy Awards.
+Her third studio album Revealer (2022) won the Grammy for Best Folk Album in 2023.